Avadian Ethnicity in The Calinan Sea | World Anvil

 Gender Ideals

 Avadians pay little to no heed to gender when it comes to how a person should act or what they should be doing with their lives.
 From their perspective if a person is capable and up to the task, that's all that matters.
 As a result, it is common to see female sailors, merchants, captains and soldiers alongside their male counterparts.
-They also don't particularly care how a person chooses to present themselves; if somebody who is biologically male chooses to dress like a woman would, then that is their right and they are generally not judged and treated as whoever they present themselves to be.
+They also don't particularly care how a person chooses to present themselves; if somebody who is biologically male chooses to dress like a woman usually would, then that is their right and they are not judged - they are treated as whoever they present themselves to be.

 Courtship Ideals

 Avadians have no real concept of class restrictions when it comes to who to court or marry.
 If a merchant chooses to marry a dockworker, they are free to.
 While merchants have been known to marry to form alliances and pool recources, it is legally forbidden for a person to compel another to wed.
 Married Avadians retain their own individual names and fortunes, unless they decide otherwise.
-There is also no particular stigma towards choosing not to wed or seek a relationship, as such pressures are seen as counterintuitive to Avadian personal freedoms, and the understanding among Avadians is that one does not have to be 'paired up' to contribute to society.
+There is also no particular stigma towards choosing not to wed or seek a relationship, as such pressures are seen as counterintuitive to Avadian personal freedoms.
+The understanding among Avadians is that one does not have to be 'paired up' to contribute to society.

 Relationship Ideals

 Avadians are very laid-back when it comes to who people can be in relationships with.
 Their official stance is that as long as the person is a consenting adult and not being exploited, there is no problem.
-As a result, same-sex relationships and even polyamory are quite common and accepted.
+As a result, same-sex relationships and polyamory are quite common and accepted.

 Cover image: by Vertixico